michael-milette/moodle-filter_filtercodes/README.md

 * {city} : Display the user's city.
 * {country} : Display the user's country.
 * {timezone} : Display the user's preferred timezone.
+* {preferredlanguage} : Display the user's preferred language in that language.
+Because of this, it will be encapulated in an HTML span tag with an appropriately set lang attribute.
 * {email} : Display the user's email address.
 * {userid} or %7Buserid%7D : Display the user's Moodle ID.
 * {idnumber} : Display the user's idnumber from their profile.